DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack/docs/gcc_wrappers/attribute.md

 GCC stores attributes as a key/value map.
 We could use `list_node` to refer to them, but it's friendlier to define dedicated wrappers for them.

 Within the map, keys are the attribute name (as an `IDENTIFIER_NODE`) and values are the attribute's arguments, if any.
-The arguments are themselves encoded as a key/value map, even though only the values are documnented as being meaningful.
+The arguments are themselves encoded as a key/value map, even though only the values are documented as being meaningful.

 ## Types